Max-Jaeger/redhat-PE180-exam-tips/README.md

         or

         COPY <file name>.zip <destination dir>

+    You can either copy the zip file from the GUI window or use the terminal, in the terminal you could use the following command to copy the zip file

+        cp /.../.../<zip file name>.zip <destination>

 2. **The ADD command does not unpack zip files automatically**

     We learned in the DO180 course that the `ADD` command copies and unpacks compressed files.
-But it turns out that it works with some of the formats only like .tar and .tar.gz but it doesn't work with .zip files.
+But it turns out that it doesn't support the zip format.
+It works with other formats like .tar and .tar.gz but it doesn't work with .zip files.

     In question 1, you are asked to copy a zip file from the host to the container in the building process.
 Using the `ADD` command alone will be useless and will result in the failure of the build.